Common chemicals to avoid while pregnant

-For pregnant women, it is well known that there are many common chemicals that could have a negative effect on your baby.
-Chemicals found in the kitchen, in the air, and even in foods are all harmless for normal use, but become extremely hazardous for a developing baby in the womb.
-Many women simply avoid these chemicals altogether during pregnancy.
+It is well known that there are many common chemicals that could have a negative effect on your baby.
+Chemicals found in the kitchen, in the air, and even in foods are all harmless for normal use but can become extremely hazardous for a developing baby in the womb.
+Many moms-to-be simply avoid these chemicals altogether during pregnancy.

 Chemicals in hair products have had some particularly negative associations with birth through the years.
 Many products have been linked to miscarriages and women are generally advised to stay out of the salon.